mzattera/KRAAL/README.md

 semantics.

 1. To import the schema you can use Grakn console. the below shows how to create a blank databased named `rdf`and import the schema there.
-Please refer to Grankn console docmentaton for details.
+Please refer to Grakn console documentation for details.

 	```
 	Welcome to Grakn Console.
 You are now in Grakn Wonderland!